 We guide our students through the challenging process of identifying the right colleges to explore.
 With over 4,000 colleges in the country to choose from, it can be daunting at first.
 Our counselors are here to make suggestions, and to learn about the goals, needs, and strengths of each applicant so that we can create a solid list of colleges that are good “fits” for each student.

 Our ultimate goal is to have each ACP student apply to at least 2-3 colleges on or before November 30th of his or her senior year, and at least 6 colleges in total by December 31st of senior year.
 History tells us that following this schedule gives students the best chance to not only be accepted, but also to position our students in the best light to receive significant financial aid packages that make the schools affordable.

-Writing & Arts Development
+Writing & Arts

 A core piece of the college application process is writing the personal statement.
 College admissions officers want to know each student's story and assess his or her ability to write well.
 The writing program helps each student develop and finesse all college essay writing requirements.
 Also, high level reading of great works further aids success in college.

-Over 90% of our students have been admitted to 4 year colleges
+For the past two years 100% of our students have been admitted to 4 year colleges

 Armory College Prep has helped students earn more than $5 million in college scholarship funds.
 On average, in 2017, graduating ACP seniors received 75% of their total college cost through scholarships or grants.